All Episodes

 The idea that you can say that a flag has been hijacked for political means.

-Well flags were not really designed for football.
+Flags were not really designed for football.

 Maybe he is.

-I and the thing is, I don't want to go hard on Ross Kemp for this, because I don't think he's a bad chap or anything.
+But the point being, it's like, again, and the thing is, I don't want to go hard on Ross Kemp for this, because I don't think he's a bad chap or anything.

-But like you can see how they're like, well, I mean, oh no, they're just trying to be divisive about it.
+But like, you can see how they're like, well, I mean, oh, no, they're just trying to be divisive about it.

-It's like, right, okay, anything to say about the Pakistan flags or the Palestine flags or the trans flags.
+It's like, right, okay, anything to say about the Pakistan flags or the Palestine flags or the trans flags?

-No, it's just when we fight our flag that suddenly, oh, you're hijacking this political symbol for getting in the way of the liberal agenda.
+No, it's just when we fly our flag that suddenly, oh, you're hijacking this political symbol.

 Exactly.